ica4c/restcord/docs/_docs/Guild/Delete Guild Integration.md

 ## Description

 Delete the attached integration object for the guild.
+Deletes any associated webhooks and kicks the associated bot if there is one.
 Requires the MANAGE_GUILD permission.
 Fires a Guild Integrations Update Gateway event.

 ## Parameters